 Cocaine is a powerful stimulant of the nervous system and its effect lasts from 15-30 minutes to an hour.
 With prolonged use it can cause itching, abnormally rapid heartbeat, hallucinations and paranoid delusions.
-Heart pain and even heart attack risks are greatly increased (according to a study on cocaine by the University of Michigan, the risk of heart attack in the first hour after using cocaine is 24 times the normal level).
+Heart pain and even heart attack risks are greatly increased (according to a study on cocaine by the American Heart Association, the risk of heart attack in the first hour after using cocaine is 24 times the normal level).
 Chronic intake eventually leads to lack of serotonin and dopamine in the brain.
 After the initial euphoria, it causes abnormal depression and discontentment.

 Amphetamines are a class of drugs used as stimulants in the treatment of ADHD, depression, and narcolepsy.
 Amphetamines are known to increase wakefulness and focus along with decreasing fatigue and appetite.
 Apart from this, amphetamines also cause distorted sensations, dilated pupils, flushing, restlessness, headache, erectile dysfunction and uncontrollable movements.
 Chronic use or high dosage may also lead to convulsions, itchy skin, pallor and acne.